aristonl/hydra/README.rst

 License
 -------
-  Inferno is licensed and distributed under the MIT License - see the accompanying LICENSE file for more details.
+  Inferno is licensed under the N11 Public Source License - see the accompanying LICENSE file for more details.